The 10 Very Best Things to Do in Warsaw, Poland

 4 | Visit the Tomb of the Unknown Soldier

-The Unknown Soldier’s Grave in Warsaw is a monument located in Pilsudski Square.
+The Unknown Soldier’s Grave in Warsaw stands in Pilsudski Square.
 It honours the unknown soldiers who died fighting for Poland’s freedom.

-The memorial was unveiled in 1925 and is guarded by the Honorary Battalion of the Armed Forces, which is responsible for the ceremonial guard of the monument.
+The memorial was unveiled in 1925 and is guarded by the Honorary Battalion of the Armed Forces, which is responsible for the monument’s ceremonial guard.

 The guard is changed every hour.